 Inside the house, we saw Lawrence of Arabia, Queen Elizabeth, Napoleon… the costumes were unlike anything we had seen during Halloween in Texas.

-“We’ll head to the Avalon,” Lincoln said, “and we can grab a cone on the way.”
+“We’ll head to the Avalon,” a man said said, “and we can grab a cone on the way.”

 The crowd wasn’t holding cups of beer but cones of ice cream.

 Two men were handing out cones from a red and white striped van.
 There was a line, but no money was being exchanged.
-We three cued up behind a group of girls, made our way through, and we were handed our small candy cones with bulbous white sweet cream already dripping down the sides.
+We were handed our small candy cones with bulbous white sweet cream already dripping down the sides.

 There was a stage, but was there a show?